devhs89/unity-health-consumer-app/README.md

 **This repository includes code for the user-interface, barcode scanner and interactions functionality only.
 To view ChatBot feature, go to - https://github.com/devhs89/unity-health-chatbot**

 *Please note:*
-1. *The application uses a free barcode lookup database API, that only provide limited results.*
+1. *The application uses a free barcode lookup database API, that only provides limited results.*
-2. *Authentication tokens for barcode lookup service and IMgateway service have been removed from the source code.
+2. *Authentication tokens for barcode lookup and IMgateway services have been removed from the source code.
 New tokens can be acquired by signing up to these services.*
-3. *To rectify a technical error with a database, a local database was set up and some API calls will have to be updated.*
+3. *To rectify a technical error with a database, a local database was set up.
+Therefore, some API calls will have to be updated.*

 ## How to run the application -
 1. Follow the instruction in the link below to set up the NativeScript development environment.